Hawa-Evakali/Search/README.md

 ## Prerequisities
 * You need to have git installed
+* You can install it with the following command in your terminal $ sudo apt install git-all
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.